ale1259/SIEM-Azure-Sentinel/README.md

 <h2>High-Level Deployment</h2>

- - Craeting Resources in Azure:
+ - Creating Resources in Azure:

    -First we need to create our Honeypot VM(Virtual Machine) to do this we go to Virtual Machines->Create